Ed is new in town and living the life of a loner.

 Ed and Eloise begin to develop a relationship.

 The film illustrates the effect Ashby and Ed have on one another.
-Ed channels newly-inspired strength, and while despising all things cliché, he manages to get on the school’s football roster.
-A status that threatens his lady interest: Eloise (Emma Roberts), the school’s resident intellectual with vast maturity and beauty.
+Ed channels newly-inspired strength, and while despising all things cliché, he manages to get on the school’s football roster through his own self-run training program.
+This new status threatens his lady interest: Eloise (Emma Roberts), the school’s resident intellectual with vast maturity and beauty.
 As for Ashby, he’s led towards soul-searching.
 Ashby sets out to make amends, a dangerous trail that leads to revenge, but also to God.
 Ashby’s veneer begins to fade at the same time that Ed must question his own courage—both characters seek balance and truth.
 But this balance of manhood is hard to generate given societal pressures.

 Ed and Eloise talk after she gives him a brain scan.